Free shipping on US orders over $50

 collagen and fibroblast in young skin

-Here, the swarm of black dots are collagen fibers sliced in cross section and the black lines are collagen fibers cut along the length.
-And the purple stuff is the fibroblast, the maker of procollagen.
+Reproduced from Varani et al. 2006.
+The swarm of black dots are collagen fibers sliced in cross section; the black lines are collagen fibers cut along the length.
+The purple area is the fibroblast — the maker of procollagen.
+(The color is applied for imaging clarity, not the natural color.)

-So we just went over the collagen building process: Procollagen to collagen molecules to fibrils to fibers.
+So we just went over the collagen building process: procollagen → collagen molecules → fibrils → fibers.
 You want healthy, intact, strong collagen fibers because healthy collagen fibers give firmness to the skin and prevent sagging.

 Elastin and glycosaminoglycans (GAGs)

-And this is a good place to mention another protein that’s also critical for maintaining beautiful skin.
-It’s called elastin.
-Elastin doesn’t get anywhere as many mentions as collagen, but it’s really important for our skin so it’s worth covering briefly here.
+This is a good place to mention another protein that's also critical for maintaining beautiful skin: elastin.
+Elastin doesn't get anywhere near as many mentions as collagen, but it's really important for our skin so it's worth covering briefly here.

 Fibroblasts play a role in production of both collagen and elastin.
 So generally speaking, what's good for collagen production is also good for elastin production.

-This is what elastin fibers look like under electron microscope.
-It’s like stretchy netting.
+This is what elastin fibers look like under an electron microscope — it's like stretchy netting.
 If you think of collagen like the sticks in an Erector set that kids play with, then elastin is like the rubber bands that hold the parts together so they can flex and move.

 elastin